AbdelazizMaher/Embedded_Linux/Embedded_Linux/09_Yocto/WriteRecipe/README.md

 > **`Notes`**

->> `WORKDIR`, hello.c gets copied to this location
+>> `Recipe File Format: `<base_name>_<version>.bb`
+>>> Use lower-cased characters and do not include the reserved suffixes `-native`, `-cross`, `-initial`, or `-dev`

+> `For standard licenses`, use the names of the files in meta/files/common-licenses/

 >> `install keyword` not only copies files but also changes its ownership and permissions and optionally removes debugging symbols from executables.It combines cp with chown, chmod and strip

-Step 5: Execute the recipe
+### Step 5: Execute the recipe

 ```bash
 bitbake myhello
 ```

+### Recipe Explanation

+The most relevant tasks that will be executed when calling bitbake hello are the following:

+#### 1. do_fetch:

+In this case, since the specified `SRC_URI` variable points to a `local file`, BitBake will simply copy the file in the recipe `WORKDIR`.
+This is why the `S` environment variable `(which represents the source code location)` is set to `WORKDIR`.

+#### 2. do_compile:

+when executing this task, BB will invoke the `C cross-compiler` for compiling the `hello.c` source file.
+> :white_check_mark: The results of the compilation will be in the folder pointed by the `B` environment variable `(that, in most of the cases, is the same as the S folder)`.

+#### 3. do_install:

+This task specifies where the hello binary should be installed into the `rootfs`.
+It must be noticed that this installation will only happen within a `temporary rootfs folder within the recipe WORKDIR` (pointed by the variable `D`)

+#### 4. do_package:

+In this phase the file installed in the directory `D` will be packaged in a package named `hello`.
+This package will be used later from BitBake when eventually `building a rootfs image containing the hello recipe` package

+> `packages`: The extracted contents of packages are stored here

+>`packages-split`: The contents of packages, extracted and split, are stored here.
+This has a sub-directory for each package

+### Tasks

-Yocto/OpenEmbedded's build tool bitbake parses a recipe and generates list of tasks that it can execute to perform the build steps
+Yocto/OpenEmbedded's build tool `bitbake` parses a recipe and generates list of tasks that it can execute to perform the build steps

-$ bitbake basename

-The most important tasks are
+**The most important tasks are:**

 | Task                 | Description                                                                     |
 |----------------------|---------------------------------------------------------------------------------|